openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 ![](figures/ADM_startup_flowchart.png)

-1. When the system starts, the Platform, Codec, Accessory, DSP and DAI drivers of the audio module are loaded first.
+1. When the system starts, the platform, codec, accessory, DSP, and DAI drivers of the audio module are loaded first.
 Each driver obtains the configuration information from its configuration file and saves the obtained information to the data structures.

 2. Each driver module calls the ADM registration interface to add itself to the linked list of the driver module.

-3. The ADM reads the hdf\_audio\_driver\_0 and hdf\_audio\_driver\_1 configuration and loads the devices of each module.
+3. The ADM obtains the hdf_audio_driver_0 and hdf_audio_driver_1 configuration and loads the devices of each module.

-4. The ADM module initializes each module device by calling the initialization API of each module.
+4. The ADM module initializes each module device by calling the initialization API of the respective module.

-5. Add the initialized audio devices to the cardManager linked list.
+5. The initialized audio devices are added to the cardManager linked list.

 ### Playback Process<a name="section3112"></a>
 ![=](figures/ADM_playback_flowchart.png)
-1. The Interface Lib dispatches the **Render Open** instruction through the service launched by the driver for handling the playback streaming (referred to as driver service hereinafter).
-Upon receiving the instruction, the Stream Dispatch service calls the API of each module to deliver the instruction.
+1. The Audio Interface Lib sends the **Render Open** instruction to the Audio Stream Dispatch service.
+The Audio Stream Dispatch service calls the API of each module to deliver the instruction.

-2. The Interface Lib dispatches a path select instruction through the control service.
-Upon receiving the instruction, the Control Dispatch service calls the DAI API to set the path.
+2. The Audio Interface Lib sends a path select instruction to the Control Dispatch service.
+The Control Dispatch service calls the DAI API to set the path.

-3. The Interface Lib dispatches hardware parameters through the driver service.
-Upon receiving the parameters, the Stream Dispatch service calls the API of each module to set hardware parameters.
+3. The Audio Interface Lib sends hardware parameters to the Audio Stream Dispatch service.
+The Audio Stream Dispatch service calls the API of each module to set the hardware parameters.

-4. The Interface Lib dispatches the start playing instruction through the driver service.
-Upon receiving the instruction, the Stream Dispatch service calls the API of each module to perform related settings for each module.
+4. The Audio Interface Lib sends the start playing instruction to the Audio Stream Dispatch service.
+The Audio Stream Dispatch service calls the API of each module to perform related settings for each module.

-5. The Interface Lib dispatches audio data through the driver service.
-Upon receiving the data, the Stream Dispatch service calls the **Platform AudioPcmWrite** API to send the audio data to direct memory access (DMA).
+5. The Audio Interface Lib sends audio data to the Audio Stream Dispatch service.
+The Audio Stream Dispatch service calls the **Platform AudioPcmWrite** API to send the audio data to DMA.

-6. The Interface Lib dispatches the stop playing instruction through the driver service.
-Upon receiving the instruction, the Stream Dispatch service calls the stop API of each module to perform related settings for each module.
+6. The Audio Interface Lib sends the stop playing instruction to the Audio Stream Dispatch service.
+The Audio Stream Dispatch service calls the stop API of each module to perform related stop settings for each module.

-7. The Interface Lib dispatches the **Render Close** instruction through the driver service.
-Upon receiving the instruction, the Stream Dispatch service calls the **Platform AudioRenderClose** API to release resources.
+7. The Audio Interface Lib sends the **Render Close** instruction to the Audio Stream Dispatch service.
+The Audio Stream Dispatch service calls the **Platform AudioRenderClose** API to release resources.

 ### Control Process<a name="section3113"></a>

 ![](figures/ADM_control_flowchart.png)

-1. When the volume needs to be adjusted, the Interface Lib dispatches the instruction for obtaining the volume range through the control service.
-Upon receiving the instruction, the Control Dispatch service parses the instruction and calls **get()** of the Codec module to obtain the volume range.
+1. When the volume needs to be adjusted, the Audio Interface Lib sends an instruction for obtaining the volume range to the Control Dispatch service.
+The Control Dispatch service parses the instruction and calls **get()** of the codec module to obtain the volume range.
-2. The Interface Lib dispatches the instruction for setting the volume through the control service.
-Upon receiving the instruction, the Control Dispatch service parses the instruction and calls **Set()** of the Codec module to set the volume.
+2. The Audio Interface Lib sends an instruction for setting the volume to the Control Dispatch service.
+The Control Dispatch service parses the instruction and calls **Set()** of the codec module to set the volume.

 ## Audio Driver Development Procedure<a name="section3200"></a>

-### Development on the Existing Platform<a name="section3221"></a>
+### Development on an Adapted Platform<a name="section3221"></a>

-The following figure shows the driver development process for adapting the ADM to the codec or accessory (SmartPA) of the existing platform (Hi3516D V300).
+The following figure shows the process for developing the codec or accessory (SmartPA) driver on a chip platform (Hi3516D V300) to which the ADM has adapted.

 ![](figures/development_flowchart_1.png)

-- Add register information to the private HDF configuration source (HCS) of codec or smartPA based on the chip description.
+- Add register information to the private HDF configuration source (HCS) of the codec or SmartPA based on the chip description.

 - If the workflow of the newly added codec or SmartPA is the same as that of the existing codec or SmartPA, you do not need to implement the operation function set or configure the compilation file for the newly added codec or SmartPA.